hellonico/niclojure/texten/01_Start.md

     user=> (parse-string "{\"foo\":\"bar\"}")
     {"foo" "bar"}

 Unlimited power.
-Time for a second sip of that easy to drink South of France Chardonay 2010.
+Time for a second sip of that easy to drink South of France Chardonnay 2010.

 ### Ibiblio, Java libraries at your fingertips

 You might be wondering where the cheshire dependency has been pulled from.
-In the Java world, Maven, however good or bad, has managed to impose a clean way of storing and retrieving Java code packaged as java archives onto something named ibiblio.
+In the Java world, Maven, however good or bad, has managed to impose a clean way of storing and retrieving Java code packaged as Java archives onto something named ibiblio.

 [http://mirrors.ibiblio.org/maven2/](http://mirrors.ibiblio.org/maven2/)

-In most cases pure java libraries, of which Clojure can make use straight away (yey!), will be retrieved from there.
+In most cases pure Java libraries, of which Clojure can make use straight away (yey!), will be retrieved from there.

 For example, you may remember the famous Apache library named common-io.
 There is a [descriptor](http://mirrors.ibiblio.org/maven2/commons-io/commons-io/2.4/commons-io-2.4.pom) for it that can be found in something called a pom file.